CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_3.rst

       :answer_c: Duplicating a section of code multiple times in a program
       :answer_d: Debugging code multiple times until it passes testing
       :correct: b
       :feedback_a: Incorrect.
-Iteration is the repetition of a process until a condition is met.
+Iteration with a loop involves repetition, so executing code once is not iteration.
       :feedback_b: Correct.
-Iteration is the repetition of a process until a condition is met.
+Iteration repeats one or more statements until a condition is met.
       :feedback_c: Incorrect.
-Iteration is the repetition of a process until a condition is met.
+Iterating with loops is a way of preventing you from having to duplicate a section of code multiple times.
       :feedback_d: Incorrect.
-Iteration is the repetition of a process until a condition is met.
+Debugging involves a person finding errors or "bugs" in their code.
+Iteration with loops runs a set of code until a condition is met.

       What does iteration with computer science loops mean?